June 11, 2020

 Hand-in-hand with increasing driver safety through maintenance is using thorough vehicle inspections to ensure all trucks are safe before drivers start driving.
-While pre-trip and post-trip inspections are required by the DOT, not just any inspection will do.
 To protect the safety of your drivers, use tools that ensure all inspections are thorough and accurately documented.

-The Samsara Driver App, for example, allows drivers to submit electronic DVIRs directly from their phone.
+The Samsara Driver App, for example, allows drivers to submit electronic walkarounds directly from their phones.
 Our app walks drivers through every part of the inspection and allows them to upload photographs of any vehicle issues.
 This ensures that every inspection is thorough.
-And if an unsafe DVIR is submitted, your management team can be notified in real time, so they can arrange repairs to ensure your drivers are safe.
+And if an unsafe walkaround is submitted, your management team can be notified in real-time, so they can arrange repairs to ensure your drivers are safe.

-The Federal Motor Carrier Safety Administration (FMCSA) has identified distracted driving as the number one cause of accidents for truck drivers.
+Distracted driving is the number one cause of accidents for truck drivers.
 Distracted driving is anything that causes a driver to take their eyes off the road or their hands off the steering wheel.
 Distractions can range from eating lunch while driving to turning out the window to stare at a billboard.
-But the most common form of distracted driving is cellphone usage, in particular texting while driving.
+But the most common form of distracted driving is cellphone usage, in particular, texting while driving.

-If your vehicles are equipped with dual-facing dash cams that have artificial intelligence (AI) built in, like Samsara AI dash cams, the camera can identify when a driver is distracted based on their head position (like if they’re looking down at their smartphone).
-Using this footage, you can coach drivers on how to correct their behaviors to avoid distractions and reduce their likelihood of causing an accident.
+If your vehicles are equipped with dual-facing dash cams that have artificial intelligence (AI) built-in, like Samsara AI dash cams, the camera can identify when a driver is distracted based on their head position (like if they’re looking down at their smartphone).
+Using this footage, you can coach drivers on how to correct their behaviours to avoid distractions and reduce their likelihood of causing an accident.

 Road conditions can be unpredictable, especially for long-haul drivers working long hours across many regions or states.
 The two conditions most likely to impact the safety of drivers on the road are traffic and bad weather.
 Bumper-to-bumper traffic causes vehicles to constantly stop and go, which increases the likelihood of accidents.
 And bad weather conditions—like snow, ice, hail, or rain—can impact a driver’s visibility or can cause roads to become slippery, all of which contribute to a greater chance of an accident.